mozman/ezdxf/README.md

 - ezdxf is a Python package to create new DXF files and read/modify/write existing DXF files
 - the intended audience are developers
-- requires at least Python 3.6, for Python 3.5 use ezdxf < 0.11
+- requires at least Python 3.6
 - OS independent
 - tested with CPython & pypy3 on Windows 10 & Manjaro Linux
 - additional required packages: [pyparsing](https://pypi.org/project/pyparsing/)